 Fall 2013: Male 1-01 and mate 14-09 migrated south to Citrus County, Florida for the winter.

 Spring 2014: Crane pair 1-01/14-09 began migration from Citrus County, Florida, on 14/15 March.
 They were reported in Bartow County, Georgia, on 16 March and Larue County, Kentucky, on 21 March.
 They were back in Wisconsin by May, but male #1-01 chose a poor place to hang around; he was captured at the Volk Field National Guard Base in Juneau County on May 28.

-On May 29, 2014, male 1-01 was removed from the population of the new Eastern flock because of his repeated and uncorrectable behaviors that caused a hazard to him and to aircraft using the Volk Field National Guard Base.
-He will live the rest of his life in captivity at Zoo New England in Boston, Massachusetts.
+On May 28, 2014, male 1-01 was removed from the population of the new Eastern flock because of his repeated and uncorrectable behaviors that caused a hazard to him and to aircraft using the Volk Field National Guard Base.
+He will live the rest of his life in safe captivity at Zoo New England in Boston, Massachusetts.

 Banding Code: a single red band.
 PTT